NazarNazarNazar/part/README.md

 6. run /resources/populateDB.sql script to populate db with some data;

-7. set your tomcat 8
+7. set your tomcat 8 with "part: war exploded" as an artifact

 7. build project with maven: $ mvn clean install;